MaryanneR/Beginner-Python-OOP-Projects/README.md

 # Python OOP Projects

-Simple beginning Python OOP projects.
-Command line interface type projects.
+Python OOP projects of varying levels of complexity.

-Completed as coursework for Python OOP programming course by Ardit Sulce hosted on Udemy.
+Some projects listed here were completed as coursework for the Python OOP programming course by Ardit Sulce hosted on Udemy.